Student eligibility requirements

 For all MRC-funded studentships, the research organisation must first take all reasonable steps to recruit a candidate who meets the above residence requirements.
 If this is not possible, then research councils have widened the residence eligibility criteria (PDF, 105KB)for studentships in key strategic areas to help meet employer’s needs.
 For MRC, the 'scarce strategic skills' for which an exception may be considered include:

 Quantitative and other skills that can be considered a routine part of UK undergraduate training in biological, biomedical and health sciences are not sufficient.

-Approval for appointment of international students must be sought by the research organisation prior to appointing the student, as detailed below.
+Approval to advertise for international students must be sought by the research organisation prior to appointing the student, as detailed below.

 Conditions for approval: